How to Empower Your SEO with XML Sitemaps

 Ensure your XML sitemaps contain the absolute, canonicalized version of each page.
 Since you want to optimize web page crawling and prioritize the highest-quality pages on your website in an XML sitemap, there are certain pages you’ll want to avoid including in XML sitemaps.
 These include URLs that are:

-In general, quality is the most important factor that influences Google search engine rankings.
+In general, (opens in a new tab) that influences Google search engine rankings.
 That applies to what you should focus on when creating an XML sitemap, as well, so omit low-quality web pages from your sitemap.

 Best practice #3: Use sitemap index files when necessary